The Problem With “Being Polite" in Italian

 overcomplicate your sentences, sound robotic and non-italian, and feel mentally overwhelmed.

-Here’s a gem: A simple sentence said naturally is more powerful than a perfect sentence you'll never manage to say.
+Here’s a gem: A simple sentence said naturally is more powerful than a complex sentence you'll never manage to say.

 How can I sound natural without overthinking?